Projection evolution and quantum spacetime: Generators of the projection evolution

 \subsection{Relativistic equations of motion}

 To see that the PEv approach allows to describe the relativistic evolution equations in a~more natural way than the (1+3)-formalism, it is sufficient to consider the Klein-Gordon equation of motion for a~free scalar particle.
-The generator of the appropriate evolution is given by (\ref{eq:WOp-KG}).
-The mass operator $\hat{m}^2=\hat{p}_\mu\hat{p}^\mu$ has the following continuous spectrum and generalized eigenvectors: